data-to-insight/dfe-csc-api-data-flows/docs/configure_api_script.md

 ### **Prerequisites**

-- PowerShell 5.1+ with ability to install `SqlServer` module.
+-	PowerShell 5.1+ (or alternative shell/scripting language access)
-- SQL Server with access to the specified database.
+-	Permissions to run: PowerShell, Python, or Bash script locally would reduce early testing overheads, but scripts must be able to run later as part of the server tasks/overnights for automating the daily data extraction & API

----
+-	Access to the specified CMS database on SQL Server or another DB

 ## **API Minimum Requirements**